vstconsulting/polemarch/doc/gui.rst

 * **save in history** - if value is true, the fact of task execution will be saved in history records.
   Otherwise, no history records about this periodic task execution will be saved.

-* **inventory source** - source of inventory.
-It can be either "From database" or "From file in project dir".

-* **inventory from project / inventory file** - name of inventory.

-* **group** - name of group to which this periodic task will be executed.

 * **kind** - kind of task: module or playbook.

 * **playbook** - name of playbook.
 This field is available for kind=playbook only.